DomosHaidou/coderoncode/_posts/2015-07-17-manfred-macx-and-the-problem-of-information-overload.markdown

 > If we’re not doing something with the information we’re taking in, then we’re just pigs at the media trough.

-Here is where the challenge really comes in, I can build a system that feeds me information, sure.
+Here is where the challenge comes in, I can build a system that feeds me information, sure.
 But can I build a system that, helps me to generate content faster and more efficiently.

 >The metacortex is the Web — our growing global network of information, people, sensors, and computing devices.

 Also would that be considered an exocortex or more akin to a metacortex, all relevant questions but besides the point of an initial prototype implementation.

 More interesting are the advantages of a distributed system like this, and the mailability it could offer.
-A system that is comprised of microservices wouldn't care about the implementation of each individual service; as long as they respect the common contract for communication.
+A system that is comprised of microservices wouldn't care about the implementation of each service; as long as they respect the common contract for communication.

 >The Web is literally a new layer of the human brain that transcends any individual brain.
 It is a global brain that connects all our brains together.
 It is intelligent.
 It is perhaps humanity’s greatest invention.
 It collectively senses, reacts, interprets, learns, thinks, and acts in ways that we as individuals can barely comprehend or predict, and this activity comprises an emerging global mind. -- **Source: [Nova Spivak](http://www.novaspivack.com/web-3-0/a-new-layer-of-the-brain-is-evolving-the-metacortex)**